rm-hull/luma.led_matrix/doc/python-usage.rst

     neoseg.color = "green"

 The :py:class:`~luma.led_matrix.device.neosegment` class extends :py:class:`~luma.core.virtual.sevensegment`,
-so the same text assignment (python slicing paradigms) can be use here as well - see the earlier section for further details.
+so the same text assignment (Python slicing paradigms) can be used here as well - see the earlier section for further details.

 The underlying device is exposed as attribute :py:attr:`device`, so methods